Pretend

 Add Group |

 Adds a Group.
 A group can be anywhere in the project.
-Groups are in the library and timeline but not the story editor since it's not story-specific, for example, a Group for reference material. |
+Groups are in the library and timeline but not the screenplay editor since it's not story-specific, for example, a Group for reference material. |

 ⌘ 5 |